Rabbiya-Dbms/CC-106395/Project/README.md

 To design a compiler is our project aim we choose the teeny tiny language which is sub language of python as python is a big language in this project first, we select the language in which we make our compiler then we design lexer and lastly parser.

+- write grammar  in yacc when program runs flex parserize it in tokens streams then give it tw yacc parser to generate an output stream

 ## Language Selected ##

 Teeny Tiny Language